-The metronome keeps time from tempos of 20 bpm all the way to 300 bpm, and allows you to practice with subdivisions of either eighth or sixteenth notes.
-On this page, you'll also find some tips for using a metronome effectively and a quick reference guide to double check what a tempo translates to in bpm.
+Online Metronome.
+Our metronome works from 20 bpm to 300 bpm and allows you to practice with either eighth note or sixteenth note subdivisions.
+On this page you'll also find some tips for practicing with a metronome more effectively and a quick-guide to check tempo ranges in beats per minute.

-Using a tuner is important for both ensuring that your instrument is in tune and for checking specific pitches.
+Instrument Tuner.
+This chromatic tuner works with any instrument and displays pitches in concert pitch.
+You can use it to tune your instrument or check the intonation for a specific pitch.
 This tuner is a needle tuner, which gives you a visual indication of pitch accuracy.
-On this page, you'll also find tips for practicing and tuning members of chords.
+On this page you'll also find tps for practicing with a tuner and tuning members of chords.